 Create your own

 Most of the filters available to download are user-created.
 This means that Filter Forge allows you to create completely new filters if you want.
-This is quite a bit more advanced but even if you don't want to create filters from scratch, you can look "under the hood" of existing filters and even tweak there too.
+This is quite a bit more advanced but even if you don't want to create filters from scratch, you can look "under the hood" of existing filters and even tweak them there too.

 Find the Filter Editor button.